MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-server.md

 1. Install the operating system, drivers, and firmware on the new cluster server that you plan to add.
 For more information, see [Install OS](../deploy/deployment-tool-install-os.md).
 1. Add the prepared server via the `Add-server` PowerShell cmdlet.
 1. When adding a server to the cluster, the system validates that the new incoming server meets the CPU, memory, and storage (drives) requirements before it actually adds the server.
-1. Once the server is added, cluster is also validated to ensure that it is functioning normally.
+1. Once the server is added, cluster is also validated to ensure that it's functioning normally.
 Next, the storage pool is automatically rebalanced.
 Storage rebalance is a low priority task that doesn't impact actual workloads.
 The rebalance can run for multiple days depending on number of the servers and the storage used.

 ## Supported scenarios